-How to Get SOC 2 Certification: A Step-by-Step Guide
+How To Get SOC 2 Certified: A Step-by-Step Guide

-Client trust is incredibly valuable––and fragile.
+Client trust is incredibly valuable — and fragile.
 Fostering and maintaining that trust requires a careful approach, especially when it comes to managing sensitive data.
-The SOC 2 framework was developed for that purpose, but understanding how to get SOC 2 certification can be tricky.
+The SOC 2 framework is ideal for that purpose, but understanding how to become SOC 2 certified can be tricky.
+This guide tells you everything you need to know about the SOC 2 certification process.

 How to get soc 2 certification in order to better protect my data?